whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-2D.md

 ### Condition

-{{ "On a ship underway or under laboratory conditions, and using a plotting sheet or chart, given the vessel's speed and course made good for the past four hours." | markdownify }}
+On a ship underway or under laboratory conditions, and using a plotting sheet or chart, given the vessel's speed and course made good for the past four hours.

 ### Performance requirement